Disabled children's rehabilitation center to open in Island

 “I very seldom let anyone fall through the cracks, so even though I’m not open officially, there are a few families that I see in that office just because there’s no other way they’re going to get services,” she said.

-Evans currently cares for around 27 patients in Kentucky with the help of two assistants.
-She will open her Wellsprings Rehabilitation Center at 255 W Main St. in Island in coming weeks.
+Evans currently cares for about 27 patients in Kentucky with the help of two assistants.
+She will open her Wellsprings Rehabilitation Center at 255 W. Main St. in Island in the coming weeks.
 She said she also hopes to open a second location in Sebree.

 “In the children … the progress is miraculous.
 I’ve been saying that over the past few weeks, so many of my kids have made exceptional progress lately,” Evans said.
 “If we’re going to work with someone with a cognitive deficit, that we have to go where they are, and it might mean that I meet the family in the home and I get to know the family in the home and then we start doing services in the office so the child knows I’m someone who’s safe to be around.”